Editorial Standards

 What Form 15315 does, and who files it

 Form 15315 is the IRS’s digital cover for your plan actuary’s annual certification of funding status.
 You use it to report whether the plan is endangered, critical, or critical and declining, which then drives notices, funding improvement or rehabilitation steps, and other statutory actions for the year.
-For multiemployer plans, this certification is not optional, it is a yearly requirement tied to MPRA and PPA rules that the IRS has continued to enforce.
+For multiemployer plans, this certification is not optional, it is a yearly requirement under IRC Section 432, which the Pension Protection Act of 2006 added to the Code.
 Filing is due within 90 days after the plan year begins, and for a calendar year plan that means March 31.

-If you are a plan administrator, trustee, fund office leader, or the actuary responsible for the certification, Form 15315 is your official transmission to the IRS.
+Form 15315 is the official transmission to the IRS (note that the form’s instructions require the plan’s enrolled actuary, not the sponsor or administrator, to sign and file the certification).
 Keep the actuarial report and worksheets in your files, but do not send them with the form unless the IRS asks later.

 - Due date is 90 days after the plan year starts.